rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 # Version History

+* 3.1.0 - Add new action Create Threat
 * 3.0.0 - Added Relative Time options to Advanced Query actions | Fix issue where a query with no results would crash the plugin
 * 2.1.0 - New action Close Investigations in Bulk
 * 2.0.1 - Fix issue where long-running queries could crash the plugin